Updated on Dec.6, 2022

-If approved, generally your request will extend the time you have to complete the timed portions of the assessment but will neither exclude you from having to complete the assessment, nor extend the amount of time that the job announcement is open to you.
+If approved, generally your request will extend the time you have to complete the timed portions of the assessment but will neither exclude you from having to complete the assessment, nor extend the amount of time that the job opportunity announcement is open to you.
 If you apply for a reasonable accommodation, you must complete the rest of the application and submit it prior to the job announcement closing date.

 Yes.
 When the candidate is invited to take the PANS assessment, the platform offers an option for requesting a reasonable accommodation.
 The candidate is then routed to the accommodation process.
-Additionally, the FLETC job vacancy announcement provides instructions on requesting reasonable accommodation when applying for a FLETC position.
+Additionally, the FLETC job opportunity announcement provides instructions on requesting reasonable accommodation when applying for a FLETC position.

-FLETC job announcements offer information about the Reasonable Accommodation process and directions for assistance, if needed.
+FLETC job opportunity announcements offer information about the Reasonable Accommodation process and directions for assistance, if needed.
 If a candidate requests an accommodation for the PANS, the request is submitted to FLETC HCO and then routed to the FLETC EEO Office for review and determination on the accommodation.

 Still not seeing the answer to your question?
 Please contact the FLETC Human Capital Office at FLETCemail@example.com for additional assistance.